conceptixx/dins/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Run tests: `dinser test`
 4. Submit a pull request

 ## Support

-For issues and feature requests, please use the GitHub issue tracker.
+For issues and feature requests, use the GitHub issue tracker.